vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/index.md

 #### 2.10.3.
 The index page

 The [index page](../../index.md) of the website is located at `docs\index.md`.
 Material theme created a default one then it has to be modified.
-I'd like to write a brief information about me and why this blog is created:
+I'd like to write brief information about me and why this blog is created:

 ```md
 Welcome to